-Which Companies Use Trunk Based Development?
+Top Companies Using Trunk Based Development

 If you look at the examples of companies that leverage trunk based development you’re likely to be impressed.
 TBD for version control is reported to be leveraged by giants like Facebook, Google, and Amazon.
 According to the State of DevOps Report, TBD is applied by high performers.
 In fact, it is gaining more traction and is increasingly adopted by companies committed to Agile principles.

-Companies that need ongoing product updates to their projects are leveraging TBD to stay flexible and implement fast changes to their projects.
+Companies that need ongoing solution updates to their projects are leveraging TBD to stay flexible and implement fast changes to their projects.
 At the same time, TBD is mostly applied by skilled development teams, with high levels of collaboration and teamwork.

 How Visartech Enables Trunk Based Delivery in Action

 TBD allows us to develop applications in real-time mode.
 We happened to work on a huge project in the field of virtual collaboration software.
 The solution we delivered is aimed at facilitating communication and virtual interaction between co-workers and entrepreneurs through virtual tools.
-Due to the trunk based development approach we managed to keep the app constantly updated and avoid the merge hell.
+Due to the trunk based development approach, we managed to keep the app constantly updated and avoid the merge hell.